 This historical record is an overview of the trades (pre-jumps and jump report trades) we have published studies on.
 2014 was a beta test year and we went live with the program March 2015.
 The history shown in the spreadsheet represents the actual move as a best case scenario.
 The numbers represent what the stock price did – (Jump Zone percentage over a 24 hour period) following the event, how we called it, as well as a virtual P&L in a trading account for the 5/5 strategy.
 This data is for informational purposes and does not reflect the outcome of actual trade results using real money.
 Your results will vary.
 PAST PERFORMANCE DOES NOT GUARANTEE FUTURE RESULTS.
 (Please read the trade rules and the disclaimer below).
 To find out more about the strategy visit the strategy page

-NOTES: Trading this strategy is not easy. these are volatile events and orders do not always get filled at the price intended., especially in after-market hours.
+NOTES: Trading is risky and this strategy is not easy even though it may seem so at first glance.
+These are volatile events and market and limit orders do not always get filled at the price intended., especially in after-market hours.
 Depending on your broker the price can move past your stops, and with low volume may not get get filled at all until the next day.
 This is part of the risks involved in trading.
+This strategy is high risk – and you should not do it unless you are a skilled trader and understand all the risks involved.
 About 20% of the trades have some nuance or change to them that cannot be shown in detail on the spreadsheet, other than our note of the change.
 Pro members are made aware of published updates in the trajectory data based on their access level, which may come from a last-minute tweet or update in the trade room.
 The target data could reveal a last minute change to our trajectory report, or update made in the trade room a few minutes before a news release or some other note to the event since the report was initially published.
 When you see a notation on the performance sheet it means we altered the schedule based on new intelligence or circumstances beyond the Jump Report data.
 Not all traders may receive this, but its what we are following internally.
 This is the notational key we use: M= multiple trades initiated.
 R= reversal of trade direction due to last minute intelligence data – announced in trade room and/or tweeted 30 minutes prior to trade action.
 S = a “snap trade” that we worked and traded last minute only posted in the trade room.
 N= null. a no trade action due to mixed data or last minute updates that increase risk.
 U=updated trajectory analysis tweeted or posted in trade room.

 JUMP TRADES: When the target hits 5% on the jump (up or down) that constitutes an outcome on the trading direction (unless otherwise noted in the Report or in the trade room. – (e.g. we may have announced a whipsaw, or multi-directional trajectory which does happen on some of the trade outcomes, a no-trade, or even a reversal).
 Once the 5% (with-in a 10% variance) is reached – the peak or valley following the 5% move is then calculated as the top or the bottom for position close purposes and the last candle before market close as the official open position.
 This is what we call the “jump zone”.
 If the target stock price does not move 5% either way and is more of a sideways trade, and it reported after market close, we evaluate the price action the following trading session in the morning and will narrow and close the position within the first hour after market open, based on best case performance.
 If the direction favors our data and is in profit (even if less than the 5%) we consider the trade a win.
 If it is closed at a loss no matter how small we will count it as a loser trade.
 For professional traders the decision to stay in a trade varies.
 It may be prudent to stay in for hours or even days longer, or cut your losses sooner. then how StockJumpers may trade it This is always a personal decision.
 Our rule is for tracking performance and having a standard mechanical trading rule that is hard and fast for accounting purposes.
 All trade results are based on our opinions and do not constitute trading advice.
 We may or may not trade any particular stock pick we express an opinion about and may alter our opinion’s based on actual outcomes or trade it differently than the views we express.
 All decisions to trade any of these stock picks, you make as self-directed trader based on your own research and experience regardless of StockJumpers opinion’s or how we may choose to trade.